 In France, Energiekontor is initially focusing on the field of solar.
 Experienced native speakers will also be of help here when it comes to acquiring sites and establishing the Company's own office in the country.
-To this end, a number of talks were held with French experts in the field of renewable energy.
+Following various discussions with French renewable energy experts, the Company will now start to identify suitable areas and projects.